Last Updated on July 9, 2026 by Daniel Globe

 | Airporter services | Scheduled rides | Center island zones |

-Marin Airporter and Groome Transportation may need reservations, but they give you a clean, dependable way to travel on your terms.
+Marin Airporter and Groome Transportation may require reservations, but they offer a dependable way to travel from farther counties.

 Best Alternatives When BART Is Closed

-When BART is closed, you still have several practical ways to reach SFO without much hassle.
+When BART is closed, you still have several practical ways to reach SFO.

-- Taxis and rideshares like Uber stay available at the airport, so you can book a direct trip and move on your schedule, not the system’s.
+- Taxis and rideshares like Uber and Lyft remain available at the airport, so you can book a direct trip on your own schedule.

-- AirTrain operates all day and night, letting you transfer freely between terminals and parking garages, though it won’t link you to BART during maintenance hours.
+- AirTrain operates all day and night, letting you move freely between terminals and parking garages, though it won’t connect you to BART during BART’s closed hours.

-- Private alternative shuttles such as Marin Airporter and Groome Transportation can work well if you prefer a reserved seat and a set pickup plan.
+- Private shuttles such as Marin Airporter and Groome Transportation work well if you prefer a reserved seat and set pickup plan.

 If you’re headed toward San Francisco or San Jose, Caltrain can also help, but you’ll need to catch a Millbrae-bound BART train before midnight and plan your transfer carefully.